-- 281. The CRA 3 fishery extends from East Cape south to the Wairoa River.
+- 237. The CRA 3 fishery extends from East Cape south to the Wairoa River.
 The current 319 tonnes TAC was set in 2005.
-The TAC is comprised of a 20 tonnes allowance for amateur catch, a 20 tonnes allowance for customary harvest, an 89 tonnes allowance for illegal removals and a TACC of 190 tonnes. - 282.
-The TACC is distributed amongst 40 quota share owners.
+The TAC is comprised of a 20 tonnes allowance for amateur catch, a 20 tonnes allowance for customary harvest, an 89 tonnes allowance for illegal removals and a TACC of 190 tonnes. - 238.
+The TACC is distributed amongst 39 quota share owners.
 An estimated 39 commercial vessels reported CRA 3 landings in the 2003/04 fishing year.
 There is significant Iwi involvement in quota share ownership and fishing.
 The commercial harvest has a landed value of \$5.3 million (based on average port price paid to fishermen).
-There are two processing plants in Gisborne, and product is also shipped to Wellington, Tauranga and Auckland for processing and export. - 283.
+There are two processing plants in Gisborne, and product is also shipped to Wellington, Tauranga and Auckland for processing and export. - 239.
 Amateur catch is currently unknown but was estimated at 14 tonnes (RLFAWG 2001), although an allowance of 20 tonnes was again made in the 2005 TAC decision.
-Potting and hand gathering are the preferred amateur fishing methods. - 284.
+Potting and hand gathering are the preferred amateur fishing methods. - 240.
 Rock lobsters have great cultural significance to local Maori and there is a very high level of customary harvest activity.
 Customary removals are uncertain although an allowance of 20 tonnes was made in the 2005 TAC decision.

-- 285. Catches and catch rates have declined in recent seasons, and in 2003 the CRA 3 Industry Association took advice from fisheries research and management service providers and implemented an ACE shelving process to reduce the commercial catch target for the 2004/05 season and ensure a rebuild of stock abundance. - 286.
-Shelving was done by way of forward ACE transfers to an independent non-fishing third party in this instance the NZ RLIC secured by a consensual caveat on the numbers of quota shares needed to cover the ACE transaction. - A new stock assessment was done for CRA 3 during 2004.
+- Catches and catch rates declined from 1999, and in 2003 the CRA 3 Industry Association took advice from fisheries research and management service providers and implemented an ACE shelving process to reduce the commercial catch target for the 2004/05 season and ensure a rebuild of stock abundance. - Shelving was done by way of forward ACE transfers to an independent non-fishing third party in this instance the NZ RLIC secured by a consensual caveat on the numbers of quota shares needed to cover the ACE transaction. - A new stock assessment was done for CRA 3 during 2004.
 The projections from the assessment used the 210 tonnes commercial catch target, along with other levels and the current allowances for non-commercial, including illegal, removals.
-On the basis of those projections the NRLMG made recommendations to the Minister to reduce CRA 3 catches to ensure sustainability and a TAC reduction by way of a 42% reduction to the TACC was invoked in April 2005.
+On the basis of those projections the NRLMG made recommendations to reduce CRA 3 catches to ensure sustainability.
+Despite a second industry ACE shelving initiative being confirmed for the 2005/06 season the Minister invoked a TAC reduction by way of a 42% reduction to the TACC in April 2005.